Leema-Krishna-Murali/path-fm/README.md

 There are some variables that are specified in `run*.sh` directly (as opposed to the YAML config), such as the output directory for saving checkpoints, whether to enable resume functionality, and the specific CUDA devices you want to train with.

 If you are getting rate limited by huggingface, one easy method to increase your rate is to first `export HF_TOKEN=<your HF token here>` before running your code (https://huggingface.co/settings/tokens).

+## Dataset prep

+If you are wanting to exactly replicate our checkpoint, note that we did not train via streaming from huggingface.
+This feature was subsequently added and needs to be enabled in your YAML config (`train.streaming_from_hf=[True,False]`).
+Unless you enable this, you will need to first locally download the TCGA-12K dataset (~12TB) and then use the scripts provided in `prepatching_scripts/` to create a txt file containing the svs filepaths and locations/magnitude from which to create patches on-the-fly during model training.
+You can alternatively use our original txt file (<LINK TO HUGGINGFACE>), but note you would need to modify that txt to correct its use of absolute filepaths.

 ## Training Single GPU (Short Config)